AnantDhavale/Local-OCR-Chakshu/README.md

 # Chakshu OCR

 Chakshu is a hybrid OCR that works absolutely locally with zero cost and no GPUs.
 My thinking is an OCR should be like a pdf viewer, as simple and as local.
+Chakshu is a Marathi/ Sanskrit word meaning the "eye".

 # Hybrid OCR

 100% Local OCR with Intelligent Correction.

 Combines Tesseract's battle-tested OCR with smart text correction - all running locally on your machine.
 No cloud services, no GPU required, no external API calls.

-## Why Hybrid OCR?
+## Why use Chakshu OCR?

 Fully Local: Runs on CPU, no internet needed
 Smart Correction: Fixes common OCR errors automatically
-No GPU Required: Works on any laptop or desktop Privacy First: Your documents never leave your machine Open Source: MIT licensed, fully transparent
+No GPU Required: Works on any laptop or desktop Privacy First: Your documents never leave your machine Open Source for educational purposes only, see license.

 The code uses: